meinestadt/glue-schema-registry/README.md

     const dataset = await registry.decode(message.value, schema);
 ````

-Note: registry.decode expects the raw message as first parameter, plus the target schema as second parameter.
+Note: registry.decode expects the raw message as the first parameter, plus the target schema as the second parameter.
 If the message is encoded with a different version of the schema, the encoding schema gets loaded from Glue.
-The record then gets converted into the target schema.
+The record is then converted to the target schema.
-An exception is thrown if the schemas are not compatible.
+If the schemas are not compatible an exception is thrown.